miguelgfierro/miguelgfierro/README.md

 Hello there 👋, my name is Miguel Fierro.

-🤖 I lead the Personalization team at Microsoft.
-We are a team of Data Scientists and Software Engineers working on Recommendation Systems, NLP, Computer Vision and other Machine Learning solutions.
+🤖 I have worked on different teams at Microsoft building Recommendation Systems, NLP, Computer Vision and other Machine Learning solutions.

 💬 In addition, I help people understand and apply AI.
-Whether you want to switch your career to Data Science, land a job in a big tech company, grow your Data Science career, or apply AI to your business, I can help you. ➡️➡️ **[Join my AI community](https://miguelgfierro.substack.com/subscribe)** ⬅️⬅️
+Whether you want to switch your career to Data Science, land a job in a big tech company, grow your Data Science career, or apply AI to your business, you can find a lot of useful content on my [LinkedIn](https://www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=miguelgfierro).

 💻 I'm a maintainer of [Recommenders](https://github.com/microsoft/recommenders), the top open source repository in Recommendation Systems.
 I have also contributed to the deep learning frameworks [MXNet](https://github.com/apache/mxnet/commits?author=miguelgfierro) and [CNTK](https://github.com/microsoft/cntk).
 In [this repo](https://github.com/miguelgfierro/sciblog_support) you can find a portfolio of machine learning projects.
 Finally, outside machine learning, I have built [my own blog](https://github.com/miguelgfierro/sciblog) from scratch, that looks like a LaTeX paper.